Tlbowman42/F24_Team7_Lochinvar-Fan-Controller/README.md

 ### Faculty Supervisor

 The faculty superviosr for this project is [Dr. JW Bruce](https://www.linkedin.com/in/jw-bruce-0b434326?lipi=urn%3Ali%3Apage%3Ad_flagship3_profile_view_base_contact_details%3Br21aFXOjRFWFtSjYzqXp4Q%3D%3D).
 He completed his electrical engineering Bachelor's degree from The University of Alabama in Huntsville.
-He then went on and completed his Masters in electrical engineering at the Georgia Institue of Technology and his PhD in electrical engineering from the University of Nevada-Las Vegas in electrical engineering.
+He then went on and completed his Masters in electrical engineering at the Georgia Institue of Technology and his PhD in electrical engineering from the University of Nevada-Las Vegas.

 ### Stakeholders